 Anthropology — All anthropology faculty members are available for informal discussion with students during scheduled office hours (check the Department office for times).
-Department advisors are available to explain program objectives and requirements and to help with the planning of your major program (appointments are scheduled in the Department office or online at: www.lsa.umich.edu/anthro/undergraduates/advising.
+Concentration advisors are available to explain program objectives and requirements and to help with the planning of your concentration program (appointments are scheduled in the Department office or online at: www.lsa.umich.edu/anthro/undergraduates/advising.

 This museum is a separate university unit administered by the Director of Museums.
 All members of the curatorial staff of the museum offer instruction and hold academic titles in the Anthropology Department.

 The Mischa Titiev Library, established in 1976, has an extensive collection of materials in all the subdisciplines for both reference and circulation.
 In addition, the Library has audio-visual equipment for anthropological research.